Acute Radiation Syndrome (ARS): A Fact Sheet for the Public

 People exposed to radiation will get ARS only if:

-- The radiation was penetrating (that is, able to reach internal organs),
+- The radiation was able to reach internal organs (penetrating)

-- The person's entire body, or most of it, received the dose, and
+- The person's entire body, or most of it, received the dose

 - The radiation was received in a short time, usually within minutes.